Standing desks are a great way to encourage movement and reduce sitting time during the day.

 Since standing can help to provide blood circulation that helps to regulate the blood sugar level, it follows that there would be more focus due to a decrease in blood sugar spikes.

 Research shows that there may be a positive effect on neurocognitive function and skills.
-The type of functions that we require to complete tasks are regulated in the frontal regions of the brain.
+The type of functions that we require to complete tasks is regulated in the frontal regions of the brain.

 One study focused on imaging in this area to determine the effects of standing desks.
 The results were that there were improvements in memory, executive function, and brain activation patterns.

-Furthermore, teachers have also been studied and have observed more attention and better behavior when their students use standing desks as an alternative to sitting, traditional desks.
+Furthermore, teachers have also studied and observed more attention and better behavior when their students use standing desks as an alternative to sitting traditional desks.

 Exercise and Productivity

-In addition, a standing desk promotes movement and exercise that may have a positive effect on your overall productivity.
+Plus, standing desks encourage exercise and exercise, which can have a positive impact on your overall productivity.